-Temple Bar, historically known as St. Andrews Parish, is not actually a bar but a historic… Click To Tweet It was a medieval suburb of Dublin located outside the city walls, but now is in the center of the old city.
+Temple Bar, historically known as St. Andrews Parish, is not actually a bar but a historic cobblestone pedestrian-only area with many local and famous Dublin bars, restaurants, and entertainment.
+It was a medieval suburb of Dublin located outside the city walls, but now is in the center of the old city.
 It is typically known for bar-lined streets which close late, popular with students and the younger Dublin crowd.

 St. Stephen’s Green

 St. Stephen’s Green is the central public park next to the popular Grafton Street and donated by Arthur Guinness in 1880 and now maintained by the Office of Public Works in Ireland.
 St. Stephen’s Green covers 22 acres and is the largest park in Dublin.

 Grafton Street is a pedestrian-only cobblestone street in the center of Dublin where you can browse shops, see performers or artists, and sometimes enjoy free concerts.
 The street runs from St. Stephen’s Green to Trinity College.
 Here, you can find stores like Disney Store, Pandora, Carroll’s Gifts, or Butler’s Chocolates.
 It’s one of the most expensive shopping streets in the world.